Choosing the right size boat anchor can depend on several things that we will cover in this section.

 - 7 lb anchor - our most compact model, generally for moderate conditions, and not heavy current - i.e. day trips on small bodies of water (boats up to 22') This anchor can also be used as a stern anchor for boats up to approximately 27 feet to prevent rear swing.
 (Never drop any anchor from the stern as the primary anchor facing into the wind or you risk taking on water)

 - 10 lb anchor - for boats up to 19' in winds up to 30 mph.
 It’s a step up in size & weight, with a longer handle for penetrating hard bottoms.
-Generally boats in this size range have the smallest storage compartments in the bow, so storing it in a different compartment might be necessary, or choose the folding anchor model.
+Generally boats in this size range have the smallest storage compartments in the bow, so storing it in a different compartment might be necessary.
+More info here on anchor storage.

 - 14 lb anchor - for boats 20-27 ft in winds up to 30 mph.
 Typically boats in this size range have larger compartments, however the anchor lockers can still be narrow.
-You can also choose the folding anchor model.
+You can also choose the folding rollbar model.

 - 18 lb anchor - for boats 28-34 ft in winds up to 30 mph.
 Boats in this size usually have large anchor lockers, or the anchors are mounted on the bow with an anchor windlass, anchor roller, electric anchor winch, etc.

 - 22 lb anchor - for boats 35-42 ft in winds up to 30 mph.
 These boats also usually always have the anchors mounted on the bow with an anchor windlass, anchor roller, or manual roller, etc.

 If you have any questions about choosing the right size boat anchor, feel free to contact us via e-mail, or by phone.

 Comments will be approved before showing up.